 The intonations died down.
 "I could hear them arguing from the house," his words regained their intelligibility.
 "So loud.
 There's no respect for those who nap these days," he muttered.
 "If Kouga's stuck here, even temporarily, he and Kagome are going to need to learn to get along," he opened his eyes.
 "I won't have them scaring away customers."

 Mrs. Higurashi's look turned dry.
-"Customers you attend to while sleeping?"
+"Ones you attend to while sleeping?"

 "Don't be flippant, dear."